-MINT was established in 1972 as the Tun Ismail Atomic Research Center (PUSPATI).
+NUCLEAR MALAYSIA was established in 1972 as the Tun Ismail Atomic Research Center (PUSPATI).
 Infrastructural development on the 27-hectare at Bangi commenced in January 1979, culminating in its coming into full operation in June 1982 with the commissioning of its nuclear research reactor.
 PUSPATI was later renamed the Nuclear Energy Unit (UTN) in June 1983 on being placed under the auspices of the Prime Minister's Department.
-In October 1990, the UTN was retransferred to the Ministry of Science, Technology and the Environment, and assumed its new identity as MINT in August 10, 1994.
+A second 81-hectare complex, about 3km apart, Kompleks Dengkil site was acquired in 1984.
+In October 1990, the UTN was retransferred to the Ministry of Science, Technology and the Environment (MOSTE).
+On August 10, 1994 the cabinet approved a new name for the UTN as the Malaysian Institute for Nuclear Technology Research (MINT) (see Figure 3.6-1 MINT Organizational Chart).
+As a result of Ministers of the Federal Government (Amendment) (No.2) Order 2006 of the Ministerial Functions Act 1969, MINT has again been renamed as Malaysian Nuclear Agency (Nuclear Malaysia) effectively from 13 April 2005.